Skip to content ↓

 Governance Structure

-Trust Members, Directors and Local Governors generously volunteer their time without financial compensation, leveraging their diverse skills and experience to support our leadership teams in achieving excellence.
+Trust Members, Trustees and Local Governors generously volunteer their time without financial compensation, leveraging their diverse skills and experience to support our leadership teams in achieving excellence.
 Our governance structure adheres to our Memorandum, Articles of Association and Funding Agreements with the Secretary of State, ensuring robust leadership and complete accountability.
 Members, directors and local governors all play crucial roles.
 Their appointments are based on the skills, knowledge, or experience needed by the Board.

 Trust Members

 Trust Members are the ultimate owners of the entire Trust and are responsible for its operations and conduct.
-Their distinct responsibilities include the authority to appoint and dismiss Directors, amend the articles of association, receive annual accounts, and appoint auditors.
+Their distinct responsibilities include the authority to appoint and dismiss Trustees, amend the articles of association, receive annual accounts, and appoint auditors.
 Members serve as an additional layer of accountability, overseeing the board's actions.
 Their engagement involves attending bi-annual Annual General Meetings, where they actively scrutinise the Trust's activities.

 Committee/Working Group Responsibility